SDGforskning/sdg-strings/SDG01_query_action_WoS.md

   	  OR "social protection$" OR "social floor$" OR "social service$" OR "social security"
       OR "welfare system$" OR "social welfare" OR "welfare service$" OR "basic service$" OR "essential service$"
-      )
+      OR "health care" OR "health-care" OR "healthcare" OR "health service$" OR "medical service$" OR "medical care" OR "education services" OR "schooling services" OR "education system" OR "school system" )
 )
 ```